nsrr/wsc-documentation/pages/README.md

 ## About

 The [Wisconsin Sleep Cohort (WSC)](https://pophealth.wisc.edu/research/the-wisconsin-sleep-cohort/) was a longitudinal, observational study conducted from 1988 to 2019, designed to investigate the prevalence, causes, and consequences of sleep disorders in adults.
-The study employed a two-stage sampling design to oversample individuals at high risk for sleep apnea.
+The study employed a two-stage sampling design to over-sample individuals at high risk for sleep apnea.
 All employees aged 30 to 60 years who worked for four large state agencies were surveyed about their sleep patterns and other characteristics by a mailed questionnaire.
 The timeline includes Survey 1 (1988-1993), Survey 2 (1994), and Survey 3 (2000-2001).
 Data from six question responses from Survey 1 were used to classify survey participants as high risk and low risk for sleep apnea to be invited to participate in the Wisconsin Sleep Cohort Study.
 The study recruited 1,500 individuals aged 30–60, initially free of major health conditions, and followed them through repeated overnight in-lab polysomnography (PSG) studies and questionnaires approximately every four years.
 The primary aim was to examine sleep-disordered breathing, particularly sleep apnea, and its association with a range of health outcomes, including cardiovascular disease, metabolic dysfunction, and mental health disorders.

 Participants underwent full-night PSG following American Academy of Sleep Medicine (AASM) scoring criteria, allowing for detailed assessments of sleep architecture, oxygen saturation, and respiratory events.
 The study also collected comprehensive data on lifestyle factors, weight changes, menopausal transition, and alcohol use to explore risk factors for sleep disorders.
 Key findings from the WSC have been published in approximately 100 papers, highlighting the broad prevalence of sleep apnea and its long-term health impacts.
 The study has provided critical insights into how sleep disorders contribute to morbidity and mortality across the lifespan.